Implications of the $S_8$ tension for decaying dark matter with warm decay products: Cosmology of 2-body DCDM

-{\em Cosmology of 2-body DCDM$-$} Our framework is characterized by two additional free parameters with respect to $\Lambda$CDM: the DCDM lifetime, $\Gamma^{-1}$, and the fraction of DCDM rest mass energy converted into DR, defined as follows \cite{blackadder_dark_2014}:

-where $0 \leq \eps \leq 1/2$.
-The lower limit corresponds to the standard CDM case, whereas $\eps = 1/2$ corresponds to DM decaying solely into DR.

-The general form of the background and linear evolution equations for the DCDM, WDM and DR components can be found in Ref.~\cite{Wang:2012eka,Aoyama:2014tga}.
+Our framework is characterized by two additional free parameters with respect to $\Lambda$CDM: the DCDM lifetime, $\Gamma^{-1}$, and the fraction of DCDM rest mass energy converted into DR $\eps= (1/2)[1-m^2_\wdm/m^2_\dcdm]$, where $0 \leq \eps \leq 1/2$. $\eps = 0$ corresponds to the standard CDM case (no decay), $\eps = 1/2$ to the DM decaying solely into DR. The general form of the background and linear perturbation equations for the DCDM, WDM and DR components can be found in Ref.~\cite{Wang:2012eka,Aoyama:2014tga}.
+We reproduce them in appendix to make this article self-contained.

 The dynamics of linear perturbations in the DR component is greatly simplified by integrating its phase-space distribution (PSD) over all the momentum degrees of freedom~\cite{Poulin:2016nat} (after expanding it over Legendre polynomials).
 To compute the WDM dynamics one cannot apply the same strategy, since the integral over the phase space is not analytic.
-One should follow the evolution of the full time- and momentum-dependent PSD, which would require solving $\mathcal{O}(10^8)$ linear differential equations for realistic cosmological analyses.
-We tackle this issue by devising a new fluid approximation for the WDM species (we demonstrate its accuracy in Ref.~\cite{inprep}), which allows to integrate out the dependency on momenta and reduces the hierarchy of equations to the first three multipoles.
-The novel approximation scheme, based on the treatment of massive neutrinos as a viscous fluid by Refs.~\cite{Lesgourgues:2011rh,Blas_2011}, is only valid on sub-Hubble scales, where high- and low-$\ell$ modes are effectively decoupled.
-In the synchronous gauge comoving with the DCDM species (see Ref.~\cite{Ma:1995ey} for all relevant definitions), it yields the following expressions for the WDM continuity, Euler and shear equations~\cite{Wang:2012eka,inprep}:
+One must follow the evolution of the full time- and momentum-dependent PSD, which requires solving $\mathcal{O}(10^8)$ linear differential equations for realistic cosmological analyses.
+We tackle this issue by devising a new fluid approximation for the WDM species, based on the treatment of massive neutrinos as a viscous fluid by Refs.~\cite{Lesgourgues:2011rh,Blas_2011}, which integrates out the dependency on momenta and reduces the hierarchy of equations to the first three multipoles on sub-Hubble scales.
+All relevant equations, and details about our fluid approximation, are given in the appendix, and derived in Ref.~\cite{Abellan:2021bpx}.
+Additionally, we show therein that our approximation is accurate at the ${\cal O}(1\%)$ level in the matter power spectrum, and at ${\cal O}(0.1\%)$ precision in the CMB power spectra.